 Whether you're planning a trip and want to prepare by getting in the mood or reminiscing about trips you've taken, these movies will transport you to Mexico where the sun is hot, the desert is dusty and passions run strong.

-Most of these are Hollywood movies, and (what did you expect?) portray Mexico in a very stereotypical manner, so you may not learn anything about Mexico from them, but at least you can be entertained and enjoy the landscape.
+Most of these are Hollywood movies and portray Mexico in a very stereotypical manner, so you may not learn anything about Mexico from them, but at least you can be entertained and enjoy the landscape.

 01 of 11